KristopherKubicki/argon2_quantum/docs/getting-started.md

 In this demo it returns a fixed value but shows how the API would be used in production.

+The repository ships with a static 32-byte pepper used for these examples.
+Replace it with your own secret when deploying.

 ## Verify a Password

 ```bash